TeacherEvaHung/casino-games/admin/README.md

-# WeBet360 Admin Dashboard
+# ShinyBet Admin Dashboard

-Administrative dashboard for managing the WeBet360 sports betting platform, built with React and TypeScript.
+Administrative dashboard for managing the ShinyBet sports betting platform, built with React and TypeScript.

 ## 📋 Prerequisites